SFDA_logo-header

 Treasurer: The Treasurer shall be the chief financial officer and the chief accounting officer of SFDA.
 She / he shall be in charge of its financial affairs, books of account, accounting records and procedures, funds, securities and valuable papers, and she/he shall keep full and accurate records thereof.
 She / he shall also prepare or oversee all reports and filings required by the State of Florida, the Internal Revenue Service, and other governmental agencies.
 The Treasurer shall perform such other duties as from time to time may be assigned by the President or by the Board of Directors.

 Section 5.
-Resignation or Removal
+Resignation or Remova

 Any Officer may resign by submitting a written statement of resignation to the President of SFDA.
 Such resignation will be effective upon receipt, unless specified to be effective at some other time.
 Any Officer may be removed with or without cause at any time by a majority vote of the Directors or by a majority vote of the Members.
 An Officer may be removed for cause only after reasonable notice and opportunity to be heard before the body proposing to remove him.